Summary:

 Rick Archer: Even though you might be one of the most sensitive people on the planet.
 But an empath is specifically refers to somebody who absorbs it like a sponge, like you just said.

 Anita Moorjani: Yes, exactly.
 I’m so glad we clarified that.
 And so in the same way, it’s highly possible that Gandhi was not an empath.
-But yet.

 Rick Archer: I bet even Jesus wasn’t an empath.
-You know.

-Anita Moorjani: to receive downtime, they have to have downtime, they have to tune in.
-So for an empath, it’s super important to get in touch with their own Higher Self, source, whatever you want to call it like they have to get in touch with their own soul source.
+Anita Moorjani: So there are many things they can do.
+And one of the things I covered earlier was that they have to have downtime, they have to tune in.
+So for an empath, it’s super important to get in touch with their own Higher Self, source, whatever you want to call it.
+They have to get in touch with their own soul source.

 Rick Archer: Yeah

-Anita Moorjani: because it’s super important, more important than for anyone else.
+Anita Moorjani: Because it’s super important, more important than for anyone else.
 Because if they don’t do that, they end up giving their power away to other people.
 And that’s what drains them.

 Rick Archer: Yeah

-Rick Archer: Right
+Rick Archer: Right.

-Anita Moorjani: And so when you’re out there trying to be there, for everyone in the outside world, you neglect yourself, what you need to do is you need to spend time to listen to your ‘Higher voice’ as opposed to listening to all the voices on the outside world.
+Anita Moorjani: And so when you’re out there, trying to be there for everyone in the outside world, you neglect yourself.
+What you need to do is to spend time to listen to your higher voice as opposed to listening to all the voices on the outside world.
 So it’s very important for an empath to do that.
 When they do that, they can become very, very powerful.
 And empaths are highly intuitive.
-They, so they have to just learn to differentiate like if differentiate the energies of other people from their own.
-So if you walk into a room, you have to ask yourself, Okay, ‘How does this room feel?
-And you have to say to yourself, ‘This is not my energy.’
-And you kind of have to say that, ‘Do I want to be here?
-Do I have the energy to uplift the room?’
-If not, it’s best I leave, uplift my own energy, and then come back, if I wish, after I’ve uplifted my own energy.
+They, so they have to just learn to differentiate the energies of other people from their own.
+So if you walk into a room, you have to ask yourself, “Okay, how does this room feel?”
+And you have to say to yourself, “This is not my energy” And you have to say that, “Do I want to be here?
+Do I have the energy to uplift the room?
+If not, it’s best I leave, uplift my own energy, and then come back, if I wish, after I’ve uplifted my own energy”.

 Rick Archer: Right.
 Is there any evidence that you’re aware of that empaths are more susceptible to disease?

-Anita Moorjani: There isn’t any clinical evidence but from my own audiences from my own, just me asking people I know that, that from the people who are attracted to my work, they all relate to what I say.
-And so because usually, clinical evidence is very narrow because it’s usually clinical evidence is always funded by pharmaceutical but I so I asked my audiences you know, when I’m in on my videos and my online platform and my events and I’m always asking them, like, do you relate to being an empath these are the traits and then I explained to them what it means and then they show they raise their hands and then I ask them, ‘How many of you feel rundown when this and this happens?
+Anita Moorjani: There isn’t any clinical evidence, but from my own audiences, just me asking people I know that from the people who are attracted to my work, they all relate to what I say.
+And so because usually clinical evidence is very narrow because it’s always funded by pharmaceuticals, I ask my audiences when I’m on my videos and my online platform and my events, “Do you relate to being an empath? these are the traits” and then I explain to them what it means, and then when they raise their hands I ask them, “How many of you feel rundown when this and this happens?
 How many of you feel stressed?
-How many?’
-So I have my own way of asking them and I do feel I find that empaths tend to be more vulnerable and sensitive to getting physical symptoms and attracting physical illnesses.
-So but I don’t want to say that to scare them because on the good news side, the good side is that when you are aware of this, you can also reverse it, and you can also heal.
-Because you’re when you start to become aware of what it is that’s causing the physical issues in your body.
+How many?”
+So I have my own way of asking them, and I do feel I find that empaths tend to be more vulnerable and sensitive to getting physical symptoms and attracting physical illnesses.
+But I don’t say that to scare them, because the good side is that when you are aware of this, you can also reverse it, and you can also heal when you start to become aware of what it is that’s causing the physical issues in your body.

 Anita Moorjani: Yeah, exactly, you start to become more aware.
-And so really, it’s just about being aware, like sometimes when I do a talk or a video or something that is specifically targeted at empaths, then I kind of, you know, I, so first, if they’ve taken a test and determined that they are an empath, then they would be interested in, say, watching that video or coming to that seminar.
-And then really what I do is I speak to them about the challenges and the gifts of being an empath, and the challenges being that we have a tendency to absorb the energies and so, and then I speak to them about what it can, and you know, I ask them, like, ‘How did your body feel after that incident?
-How did it feel?
-And tell me when did your body feel good, when did it feel bad, and so on.
-So, I personally feel that I have seen enough evidence that people who are empaths tend to be more their bodies tend to be more sensitive to physical symptoms.
-Personally, I also believe, and this doesn’t exist at the moment, but I believe that empaths when they have physical symptoms, I believe that they would do better if they had a different kind of treatment, like instead of the typical pharmaceutical medical treatment, but if they went for something more, I don’t like to call it alternative but maybe more complimentary.
-Like, I feel that other types of treatment like whether it’s homeopathy, whether it’s a neuro-emotional technique, acupuncture, all these things, I feel are far more effective for empaths than pharmaceuticals are, but that’s my belief.
-And I don’t want people who, to who feel that they need medicine to not go for it.
+And so really, it’s just about being aware.
+Like sometimes when I do a talk or a video or something that is specifically targeted at empaths, so first, if they’ve taken a test and determined that they are an empath, then they would be interested in, say, watching that video or coming to that seminar.
+And then what I do is, I speak to them about the challenges and the gifts of being an empath, and the challenges being that we have a tendency to absorb the energies and so on, and I ask them, like, “How did your body feel after that incident?
+And tell me, when did your body feel good, when did it feel bad” and so on.
+So, I personally feel that I have seen enough evidence that people for who are empaths, their bodies tend to be more sensitive to physical symptoms.
+Personally, I also believe, and this doesn’t exist at the moment, but I believe that when empaths have physical symptoms, I believe that they would do better if they had a different kind of treatment.
+Like instead of the typical pharmaceutical medical treatment, if they went for something more, I don’t like to call it alternative but maybe more complimentary.
+I feel that other types of treatment, whether it’s homeopathy, whether it’s a neuro-emotional technique, acupuncture, all these things, I feel are far more effective for empaths than pharmaceuticals are, but that’s my belief.
+And I don’t want people who feel that they need medicine to not go for it.
 Yeah, what do you know?

 Anita Moorjani: Exactly.
 Exactly right.

-Anita Moorjani: Yes, so the test is not like a perfect test.
-And but I would say that if you scored a zero on several of them, like quite a few, and even if you scored a 20 on out of 10.
-For a few of them.
-I would say that you’re a highly sensitive person, but probably not an empath.
-Like if there were more than, you know, six or 10 that you scored a zero on, that would already mean that you’re not an empath, even if you scored as the second level, even if your result came as the second level of empath, but the fact that you were an absolute did not relate to these traits at all, but totally related to these other traits, like you would give a 20.
-I would say that you’re more leaning towards not being an empath.
-Because people who are empaths, the ones that they score a ‘No’ as a ‘No’ on, there’s usually a little bit of a tendency of, ‘Yeah, I might be No, I’m gonna give me a no on that.
-Yeah, I might be, but I’m gonna give me a no on that.’
+Anita Moorjani: Yes, so the test is not a perfect test.
+But I would say that if you scored a zero on several of them, quite a few, even if you scored a 20 out of 10 for a few of them, I would say that you’re a highly sensitive person, but probably not an empath.
+Like if there were more than 6 or 10 that you scored a zero on, that would already mean that you’re not an empath.
+Even if your result came as the second level of empath, the fact that you did not relate to these traits at all, but totally related to these other traits, like you would give a 20, I would say that you’re more leaning towards not being an empath.
+Because people who are empaths, there’s usually a little bit of a tendency of, “Yeah, I might be No, I’m gonna give me a no on that.
+Yeah, I might be, but I’m gonna give me a no on that.”
 There’s a little bit of that.

 Anita Moorjani: Definitely don’t try to have a near-death experience.
 Do not do that.
 I guess everybody just has their own pace.
-And, you know, my sense is, you could be trying too hard, possibly.
+And my sense is, you could be trying too hard, possibly.
 Just let it go.
 Don’t look for a spiritual experience.
 Just live life.
 That’s the thing when you look for something it eludes you.
 Just live life and live every moment the best you can, and that’s all you’re really expected to do just live.
 Just make the best of every moment.

-Rick Archer: Yeah, but also, it’s a marathon, not a sprint, and which is a kind of a corny cliche that people say too often, but, you know, we can’t kind of storm the gates of heaven, so to speak.
-And really, spiritual development is a lifelong process may be a liveslong process.
-And sometimes people try to say, Okay, well, ‘I got to take a heavy dose of LSD or something because I just want to break through.’
-But you know, I don’t know, maybe slow and steady wins the race.
-And there are obviously there are all kinds of different techniques and practices.
-And if a person isn’t doing anything, and is expecting to undergo some kind of growth, growth then it may not happen.
+Rick Archer: Yeah, but also, it’s a marathon, not a sprint, which is a kind of a corny cliché that people say too often, but we can’t kind of storm the gates of heaven, so to speak.
+And really, spiritual development may be a lifelong process.
+And sometimes people say, “Okay, well, I got to take a heavy dose of LSD or something because I just want to break through.”
+But maybe slow and steady wins the race.
+And obviously there are all kinds of different techniques and practices.
+And if a person isn’t doing anything, and is expecting to undergo some kind of growth, then it may not happen.
 But if they do something and it doesn’t seem to be working, then maybe try something else.

 Rick Archer: Yeah.